 Based on the continuing relationship and involvement subsequent to the closing date, uncertainty regarding collectability of the note receivable, as well as the level of financing provided by the Company, the above transaction was not accounted for as a divestiture for accounting purposes.
 The accounting treatment for this type of transaction is outlined in SEC Staff Accounting Bulletin Topic 5E, Accounting for Divesture of a Subsidiary or Other Business Operation.
 Under this accounting treatment, the assets and liabilities to be divested are classified in other current assets and accrued other liabilities within the Company's consolidated balance sheet.
-Under that guidance, the Company expected to recognize a gain of \$2.5 million in future periods as payments were received.
+Under that guidance, the Company expected to recognize a gain of \$5.5 million in future periods as payments were received.
 These future payments are to be recognized as gains in the period in which they are recovered, once the net assets have been written down to zero.
 In October 2006 and October 2007, the Company collected \$0.5 million of cash pursuant to the contractual arrangements and recognized a pretax gain of \$0.4 million in each period.
 The remaining \$0.1 million was recorded as interest income.
-During the year ended December 31, 2008, the Company offset \$0.2 million.
+During the year ended December 31, 2008, the Company offset \$0.3 million in invoices payable to the unrelated party against payments due and recognized a pretax gain of \$0.2 million.
 The remaining \$0.1 million was recorded as interest income.
-During the note receivable to a third-party for \$1.0 million, which was recorded as a pretax gain.
+During the year ended December 31, 2009, the Company sold its right to further payments on the note receivable to a third-party for \$1.0 million, which was recorded as a pretax gain.